akedemos/short-flex/README.md

   - 'start', 'end', 'center', 'between', 'around' Corresponds to flex-start, flex-end, center, space-between, space-around

+- fullWidth
+  When true this will set the style `width: 100%`.

 ### FlexItem

 The `<FlexItem />` component takes a subset of the flexbox props and renders a div with the `display: block;` css property by default.